DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week8.md

     return bucket;
   }
 ```
+## Bootstrapping my Account :
+Process of provisioning resources of AWS CDK, before you can deploy CDK apps.
+Resources like S3 bucket for storing files, IAM roles grants Permissions needed for the deployments.

+cdk bootstrap "aws://ACCOUNT_ID/REGION_NAME"

 5. Created aws/lambdas/process-images folder and copied example.json, index.js,test.js,s3-image-processing.js
 6. cd to aws/lambdas/process-images and Type in npm init -y creates an empty init file called package.json in the folder
 7. We will install sharpjs ```npm i sharp```